Paket aranžman

 The album was voted the second best Yugoslav rock album of all time by the music critics in the book YU 100: najbolji albumi jugoslovenske rok i pop muzike.
 It is second only to Odbrana i poslednji dani by Idoli.

 The record was produced by Enco Lesić who initiated the entire project.

 Background and recording

 During autumn 1980, Belgrade record producer Enco Lesić decided to assemble several young acts from the city's emerging new wave scene in order to come up with a split album that would present and promote the work of these young bands.
-He brought in three bands consisting of young musicians in their early 20s - Šarlo Akrobata, Električni Orgazam, and Idoli - all three of which barely existed for several months in their current format at this point and virtually had no prior recording experience.
+He brought in three bands consisting of young musicians in their early twenties—Šarlo Akrobata, Idoli and Električni Orgazam—all three of which barely existed for several months in their current format at that point and virtually had no prior recording experience.

-Lesić gave them free recording time in his Druga Maca studio as well as complete artistic freedom.
+Lesić gave them free recording time in his Druga Maca Studio, as well as complete artistic freedom.

-The sleeve was designed by Branko Gavrić while the photographs used on it were shot by Milinko Stefanović (the wide shot of Belgrade streets on the cover) and Goran Vejvoda (photos within the sleeve).

-The main Sound Engineer was Dušan Vasiljević.
+The sleeve was designed by Branko Gavrić, while the photographs used on it were shot by Milinko Stefanović (the wide shot of Belgrade streets on the cover) and Goran Vejvoda (photos within the sleeve).
+The main sound engineer was Dušan Vasiljević.